 Code

-# Read in Exclusive Economic Zone (EEZ) shapefile
+# Read in Exclusive Economic Zone (EEZ) shapefileregions_clean <-st_read("data/wc_regions_clean.shp")

 Reading layer `wc_regions_clean' from data source